g7nguym/proxmox-k8s-stack/README.md

-# proxmox-k8s-stack

-Purpose

-In this repo, I want to build a fully functional stack to host both VM and containers workload using Proxmox.
-Shared storage will be provided by Linstor
+In this repo, I want to build a fully functional HCI (Hyper Converged Infrastructure) based on:

+Proxmox (Compute)

+Linstor (Software Defined Storage)

+Talos Linux (Kubernetes Cluster will be running on Talos Linux)